-Country Fried Steak or Chicken Fried Steak?
+What is the difference between Country Fried Steak and Chicken Fried Steak?

+Nothing but the name really.
+They are both fried beef steaks which are breaded in the same fashion as fried chicken.
 In all honesty, when I was growing up Mama called it simply “cube steak“, and it was one of my Daddy’s favorite meals.

 The indentations left by the machine are little “cubes” and that’s where the name comes from.
 It’s a method of taking a cheaper, less tender cut of steak and tenderizing it.

 Chicken Fried Steak is typically served with gravy and we like it that way too, but it is darned tasty left crispy.

 If you want to make gravy you’ll use the pan drippings left behind after the steak is cooked.
 Then follow our easy recipe for how to make gravy.
 You’ll then have yourself one classic plate of southern food.